Society for the Prevention of Calling Sleeping Car Porters "George": Rationale

 At the time, railway sleeping car porters in the United States were commonly referred to by the name "George" regardless of their actual name.
 The appellation may have stemmed from the name of George Pullman of the Pullman Company, which at one time manufactured and operated a large proportion of all the sleeping cars in North America.
-Porters were almost exclusively black, and the practice presumably derived from the old custom of naming slaves after their masters, in this case porters being regarded as servants of George Pullman.
+Porters were almost exclusively Black, and the practice presumably derived from the old custom of naming slaves after their masters, in this case porters being regarded as servants of George Pullman.

 Although founded as a joke, it nevertheless had some effects for all porters.
 In 1926, the SPCSCPG persuaded the Pullman Company to install small racks in each car, displaying a card with the given name of the porter on duty.
 Of the 12,000 porters and waiters then working for Pullman, only 362 turned out to be named George.

-At its peak, the society had 31,000 members.
-It claimed to include several prominent Georges as members, including King George V of the United Kingdom, American baseball player George Herman "Babe" Ruth, Georgia Senator Walter F. George and French politician Georges Clemenceau.
+At its peak, the society claimed to have 31,000 members, including King George V of the United Kingdom, American baseball player George Herman "Babe" Ruth, Georgia Senator Walter F. George and French politician Georges Clemenceau.